launix-de/memcp/README.md

 <h1 align="center">How it Works? ❓</h1>

-- MemCP supports multiple databases that can have multiple tables
+- MemCP structures its data into databases and tables
 - Every table has multiple columns and multiple data shards
-- Every data shard has ~64,000 items and is meant to be processed in ~100ms
+- Every data shard stores ~64,000 items and is meant to be processed in ~100ms
 - Parallelization is done over shards
 - Every shard consists of two parts: main storage and delta storage
 - main storage is column-based, fixed-size and is compressed
 - Delta storage is a list of row-based insertions and deletions that is overlaid over a main storage
-- (rebuild) will merge all main+delta storages into new compressed main storages with empty delta storages
+- `(rebuild)` will merge all main+delta storages into new compressed main storages with empty delta storages
-- every dataset has a shard-local so-called recorded
+- every dataset has a shard-local so-called `recordId` to re-identify a dataset

 <h1 align="center">Available column compression formats 📃</h1>

-- uncompressed
+- uncompressed & untyped: versatile storage with JSON-esque freedom
-- bit-size reduced integer storage with offset
+- bit-size reduced integer storage with offset: savings of 80% and more for small integers
-- integer sequences (based on 3x integer storage)
+- integer sequences: >99% compression ratio possible with ascending IDs
-- string-storage
+- string-storage: more compact than C strings, cache-friendly
-- string-dictionary (based on integers)
+- string-dictionary: >90% memory savings for repeating strings like (male, female, male, male, male)
 - float storage
-- sparse storage (efficient with lots of NULL values)
+- sparse storage: efficient with lots of NULL values

-- prefix storage (optimizes strings that start with the same substring over and over)
+the best suitable compression technique for a column is detected for a column <b>automatically</b>

 <hr>